Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/overview/essay.md

 - *durable signed text* for signed text that persists across time and supports revisiting, revision, citation, search, teaching, and software processing
 - *technical infrastructure* for alphabets, encodings, fonts, editors, corpora, datasets, renderers, tools, and platforms
 - *human and institutional infrastructure* for teachers, communities of practice, publishing habits, stewardship, funding, policy, and institutions
+- *adjacent-purpose systems* for notation, transcription, semantic representation, corpus annotation, rendering, datasets, or other systems that may be useful without satisfying full-path writing infrastructure requirements

+This is reference terminology, not proprietary terminology.

+The terms are used because SignWriting has made these distinctions concrete through writing, encoding, rendering, search, dictionary, corpus, standards, and stewardship work.
+Other systems may use different terms, but serious comparison requires mapping their terms to these distinctions or explaining why the distinctions do not apply.

 The term *pathways* is also used more carefully across the project: